katiehur5/katiehur5/README.md

-Hi, my name is Katie Hur, and I am currently a firstyear at Yale University looking to major in Computer Science and Linguistics.
+Hi, my name is Katie Hur, and I am currently a sophomore at Yale University looking to major in Computer Science.
-I'm specifically interested in exploring the intersection between human language and AI as well as the applications of Natural Lanugage Processing to modern day problems.

 <!---
 katiehur5/katiehur5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.